oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ## <a name="HierarchyType"></a>[HierarchyType](./Org.OData.Aggregation.V1.xml#L230:~:text=<ComplexType%20Name="-,HierarchyType,-")
 Recursive hierarchy that is evaluated by a hierarchy function

-Every recursive hierarchy function defined in this vocabulary has an overload B with a parameter of this complex type.
+Every recursive hierarchy function defined in this vocabulary has an overload B with a parameter `Hierarchy` of this complex type.
           `Qualifier` is the qualifier of a [`RecursiveHierarchy`](#RecursiveHierarchy) annotation on the entity type of `Nodes`.
-          Unlike in overload A, this annotation defines a hierarchy not on the binding parameter's entity set, but on the entity set specified by `Nodes`.
+          Unlike in [overload A](#HierarchyQualifier), this annotation defines a hierarchy not on the binding parameter's entity set, but on the entity set specified by `Nodes`.
           Both the entity given in the function's binding parameter and the `Nodes` must have structural properties with the name given in `NodePropertyPath` and with the same type.
 This is the property containing the entity's node value in the hierarchy.